 You are here

-Former U.S. Secretary of Agriculture Dan Glickman said about the book: “Hunger is a national disgrace in America, and Joel Berg has, in a straightforward and provocative way, given all of us a framework to deal with it.”
+Prominent Americans and reviewers praised All You Can Eat.
+Former U.S. Secretary of Agriculture Dan Glickman said: “Hunger is a national disgrace in America, and Joel Berg has, in a straightforward and provocative way, given all of us a framework to deal with it.”
 City Limits magazine wrote: “Berg’s trademark good-natured snarkiness makes this an eminently readable book that lays out the dimensions of the growing hunger epidemic, and what can be done about it.”
-Said Playboy.com, “Berg can be a bit of a policy wonk, but his well-considered proposals and optimism are refreshing… Here’s hoping (the President) can address the issue with Berg’s balance of rationality and passion.”
-The Philadelphia City Paper wrote: “Berg is adept at balancing facts with reflection, and humor with seriousness.”
+Playboy.com remarked, “Berg can be a bit of a policy wonk, but his well-considered proposals and optimism are refreshing… Here’s hoping (the President) can address the issue with Berg’s balance of rationality and passion.”
+The Philadelphia City Paper commented: “Berg is adept at balancing facts with reflection, and humor with seriousness.”
 And Krys Boyd, a public radio host from Dallas, opined: “In all honesty, I could not put this book down after I started it … It really was a fascinating read.”

-Berg is a dynamic and much-requested keynote speaker.
-He has delivered hundreds of speeches in more than 20 states, from Maine to Alaska.
+Joel is a dynamic and much-requested keynote speaker.
+He has delivered hundreds of speeches in more than 37 states, from Maine to Alaska, and in five countries on four continents.
 One audience member wrote, “Seeing Joel Berg speak in person is like watching the History Channel, C-Span, and Comedy Central all at once.”
-The Philadelphia Inquirer called him “the darling of hunger fighters everywhere.”
+The Philadelphia Inquirercalled him “the darling of hunger fighters everywhere.”

-Berg has also appeared on-camera in three documentary films.
+Joel has also appeared on-camera in three documentary films.
 The first film, The Apple Pushers, was directed by award-winning filmmaker Mary Mazzio and narrated by the actor Edward Norton.
-The second, Emmy-Winning Hunger Hits Home, produced by the Food Network, was broadcast nationwide beginning April 14, 2012.
-The third film, A Place at the Table, produced by Participant Films and directed by Lori Silverbush and Kristi Jacobson, and Executive Producer celebrity chef Tom Colicchio, premiered nationwide on March 1st.
-It is now available on iTunes and On-Demand.
+The second, Hunger Hits Home produced by the Food Network, was broadcast nationwide beginning in April 2012.
+The third film, A Place at the Table, produced by Participant Films, directed by Lori Silverbush and Kristi Jacobson, and featuring celebrity chef Tom Colicchio, premiered at the Sundance Film Festival in 2012 and in theaters in 2013.

-Since 2001, Berg has led the Coalition Against Hunger, which represents the more than 1,100 nonprofit soup kitchens and food pantries in New York City and the more than 1.5 million low-income New Yorkers who live in households that cannot afford enough food.
+Since 2001, Joel has led the New York City Coalition Against Hunger, which represents the more than 1,100 nonprofit soup kitchens and food pantries in New York City and the more than 1.4 million low-income New Yorkers who live in households that cannot afford enough food.
 The organization works not only to meet these residents’ immediate food needs but also to enact innovative solutions to help society move “beyond the soup kitchen” to ensure self-sufficiency for all Americans.
-The Coalition also manages national service projects in 31 states, from coast to coast, making its work national in scope.
+The Coalition also manages national service projects in nearly 30 states, from coast to coast, making its work national in scope.

-Berg has published widely on the topics of hunger, national and community service, and grassroots community partnerships, including a recent paper on what President Obama can do to improve hunger metrics in the United States and other papers on childhood hunger and poverty, obesity, and practical solutions to end hunger as a Senior Fellow for the Center for American Progress.
+Berg has been published widely on the topics of hunger, national and community service, and grassroots community partnerships.
+These include recent papers on what President Obama can do to improve hunger metrics in the United States and other papers on childhood hunger and poverty, obesity, and practical solutions to end hunger when he was a Senior Fellow for the Center for American Progress.
 He has also published papers on creating food jobs and other topics for the Progressive Policy Institute.

-A native of Rockland County, NY, and a graduate of Columbia University, Berg now resides in Brooklyn.
-He is the past winner of the US Secretary of Agriculture’s Honor Award for Superior Service (one of the department’s highest honors) and the Congressional Hunger Center’s Mickey Leland National Hunger Fighter Award.
-Joel serves on the board of the Human Services Council.
+A native of Rockland County, NY, and a graduate of Columbia University, Joel now resides in Brooklyn.
+He is the past winner of the U.S. Secretary of Agriculture’s Honor Award for Superior Service (one of the department’s highest honors) and the Congressional Hunger Center’s Mickey Leland National Hunger Fighter Award.
+Joel also serves on the board of New York City’s Human Services Council.